lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 $$

 To evaluate what kind of information is captured by hidden states across different layers, ELMo is applied on semantic-intensive and syntax-intensive tasks respectively using representations in different layers of biLM:
-Semantic task: The *word sense disambiguation (WSD)* task emphasizes the meaning of a word given a context.
+- **Semantic task**: The *word sense disambiguation (WSD)* task emphasizes the meaning of a word given a context.
 The biLM top layer is better at this task than the first layer.
-Syntax task: The *[part-of-speech](https://en.wikipedia.org/wiki/Part-of-speech_tagging) (POS) tagging* task aims to infer the grammatical role of a word in one sentence.
+- **Syntax task**: The *[part-of-speech](https://en.wikipedia.org/wiki/Part-of-speech_tagging) (POS) tagging* task aims to infer the grammatical role of a word in one sentence.
 A higher accuracy can be achieved by using the biLM first layer than the top layer.

 The comparison study indicates that syntactic information is better represented at lower layers while semantic information is captured by higher layers.
 Because different layers tend to carry different type of information, *stacking them together helps*.

 ### Use ELMo in Downstream Tasks

-Similar to how [CoVe](#use-cove-in-downstream-tasks) can help different downstream tasks, ELMo embedding vectors are included in the input or lower level of task-specific models.
-Moreover, for some tasks (SNLI and SQuAD, but not SRL), adding them into the output level helps too.
+Similar to how [CoVe](#use-cove-in-downstream-tasks) can help different downstream tasks, ELMo embedding vectors are included in the input or lower levels of task-specific models.
+Moreover, for some tasks (i.e., [SNLI](#nli) and [SQuAD](#qa), but not [SRL](#srl)), adding them into the output level helps too.

-The improvements brought up by ELMo are largest for tasks with small supervised dataset.
-With ELMo, we can also achieve similar performance with much less labelled data.
+The improvements brought up by ELMo are largest for tasks with a small supervised dataset.
+With ELMo, we can also achieve similar performance with much less labeled data.

-**Summary**: The language model pre-training is unsupervised, so theoretically the pre-training can be scaled up as much as possible, since the unlabeled text corpora are abundant.
+**Summary**: The language model pre-training is unsupervised and theoretically the pre-training can be scaled up as much as possible since the unlabeled text corpora are abundant.
 However, it still has the dependency on task-customized models and thus the improvement is only incremental, while searching for a good model architecture for every task remains non-trivial.

 ## Cross-View Training

-In ELMo the unsupervised pre-training and task-specific learning happen within two independent models in two separate training stages. **Cross-View Training** (abbr. **CVT**; [Clark et al., 2018](https://arxiv.org/abs/1809.08370)) combines them into one unified semi-supervised learning procedure where the representation of a biLSTM encoder is improved by both supervised learning with labeled data and unsupervised learning with unlabeled data on auxiliary tasks.
+In ELMo the unsupervised pre-training and task-specific learning happen for two independent models in two separate training stages. **Cross-View Training** (abbr. **CVT**; [Clark et al., 2018](https://arxiv.org/abs/1809.08370)) combines them into one unified semi-supervised learning procedure where the representation of a biLSTM encoder is improved by both supervised learning with labeled data and unsupervised learning with unlabeled data on auxiliary tasks.

 ### Model Architecture

 The model consists of a two-layer bidirectional LSTM encoder and a primary prediction module.
-During training the model is fed with labeled and unlabeled data batch alternatively.
+During training, the model is fed with labeled and unlabeled data batches alternatively.
-On *labeled examples*, $$\mathcal{D}$$, all the model parameters are updated by standard supervised learning.
-The loss is the standard cross entropy:
+- On *labeled examples*, all the model parameters are updated by standard supervised learning.
+The loss is the standard cross entropy.
-On *unlabeled examples*, the primary prediction module still can produce a "soft" target, even though we cannot know exactly how accurate they are.
-In a couple of auxiliary tasks, the predictor only sees and processes a restricted view of the input, such as only using encoder hidden state representation on one direction.
-The auxiliary task outputs are expected to match the primary prediction target for a full view of input.
-In this way the encoder is forced to distill the knowledge of the full context into partial representation.
-At this stage, the biLSTM encoder is backpropagated but the primary prediction module is fixed.
-The loss is to minimize the distance between auxiliary and primary predictions:
+- On *unlabeled examples*, the primary prediction module still can produce a "soft" target, even though we cannot know exactly how accurate they are.
+In a couple of auxiliary tasks, the predictor only sees and processes a restricted view of the input, such as only using encoder hidden state representation in one direction.
+The auxiliary task outputs are expected to match the primary prediction target for a full view of input. <br/>In this way, the encoder is forced to distill the knowledge of the full context into partial representation.
+At this stage, the biLSTM encoder is backpropagated but the primary prediction module is *fixed*.
+The loss is to minimize the distance between auxiliary and primary predictions.

 ![CVT]({{ '/assets/images/CVT.png' | relative_url }})